SOLAR Enrollment Information

 NOTE: This transaction requires a signed approval form.

 Students should meet the prerequisites to a course before taking the course.
 Faculty members have the option to de-register, prior to the beginning of the semester, any student not meeting the prerequisites to a course.
-Many courses enforce prerequisites at the time of registration.
-Students who believe they have satisfied the prerequisites to a course through transfer work or through other study or experience should seek permission of the instructor before registering.
+Students who believe they have satisfied the prerequisites to a course through transfer work or through other study or experience should seek permission of the academic department or instructor before registering.
 Certain courses may be taken only with the permission of the instructor or of the department; this is listed as a prerequisite to the course.

 Corequired courses must be taken together during the same semester.